-- The decrease in reserve volumes using Strip Pricing as opposed to SEC Pricing is primarily the result of lower realized gas prices in Colorado using Strip Pricing as of May 31, 2018. - (3) On November 30, 2018, we sold our non-core oil and gas properties and related assets located in the East Texas Basin. - (4) Approximately 9% of proved developed oil reserves, 1% of proved developed NGLs reserves, 0% of proved developed natural gas reserves and 7% of total proved developed reserves are non-producing. - (5) Natural gas volumes have been converted to Boe based on energy content of six Mcf of gas to one Bbl of oil.
+- The decrease in reserve volumes using Strip Pricing as opposed to SEC Pricing is primarily the result of lower realized gas prices in Colorado using Strip Pricing as of May 31, 2018. - (3) On October 17, 2018, we signed an agreement to sell our non-core oil and gas properties and related assets located in the East Texas Basin.
+We anticipate closing this sale in the fourth quarter of 2018. - Approximately 9% of proved developed oil reserves, 1% of proved developed NGLs reserves, 0% of proved developed natural gas reserves and 7% of total proved developed reserves are non-producing.
+Natural gas volumes have been converted to Boe based on energy content of six Mcf of gas to one Bbl of oil.
 Barrels of oil equivalence does not necessarily result in price equivalence.
+The - (5) Natural gas volumes have been converted to Boe based on energy content of six Mcf of gas to one Bbl of oil.
+Barrels of oil equivalence does not necessarily result in price equivalence.
 The price of natural gas on a barrel of oil equivalent basis is currently substantially lower than the corresponding price for oil and has been similarly lower for a number of years.
 For example, in the year ended December 31, 2017, the average prices of ICE (Brent) oil and NYMEX (HH) natural gas were \$54.82 per Bbl and \$3.11 per Mcf, respectively, resulting in an oil-to-gas ratio of over 17 to 1. - (6) For a definition of PV-10 and a reconciliation to the standardized measure of discounted future net cash flows, please see "-PV-10."
-PV-10 does not give effect to derivatives transactions. - (7) Using SEC Pricing as of December 31, 2017, there were approximately 23 MMBoe of PUDs associated with projects in the Piceance basin.
+PV-10 does not give effect to derivatives transactions. - 7) Using SEC Pricing as of December 31, 2017, there were approximately 23 MMBoe of PUDs associated with projects in the Piceance basin.
 Subsequent to year end, as a result of increasingly negative local gas pricing differentials, we revised our current development plan to exclude these Piceance locations.